Learning-to-Defer with Expert-Conditional Advice: Proofs

 \paragraph{Containment of the traditional surrogate.} The familiar construction $\Phi_{\mathrm{def\text{-}adv}}^{b,r/q}$ is recovered by taking $\nu(c)=c$, $G(q)\equiv 1$, and $U(q)=q$, together with the usual logistic router weights.
-The theorem proved below therefore applies to a broad family that still preserves the same separated router/query architecture.
+The theorem proved below therefore applies to a broad family of positive-cost separated models that still preserves the same separated router/query architecture.
 The next lemmas isolate the precise object this architecture optimizes.

 \paragraph{The expert summary.} The next three lemmas formalize the quantity introduced in the main text.
 They show that after profiling over the query score of expert $j$, the entire row $(c_{j,0}(x,a,y),c_{j,1}(x,a,y))$ is compressed into the scalar summary $F(c_{j,0}(x,a,y),c_{j,1}(x,a,y))$.
 The key point is that this summary remains strictly sensitive to the non-minimal entry of the row.
 This is precisely where the surrogate departs from the Bayes comparison.